rossh2/rossh2.github.io/about.md

 I'm always interested in the debate of whether we need linguistics for NLP.
 I'm also very interested in the question of whether NLP and language acquisition are converging &endash; whether the trending "more data and bigger models" approach to NLP will end up converging on a structure remarkably similar to how humans learn and encode language.
 If you ever see me in the hallways at Harvard or at a conference, feel free to stop me to chat about any of this!

+When I'm not thinking about computational linguistics, you can usually find me in the mathematical end of semantics working on modality, anaphora or anything else with a lot of lambda calculus.
+I'm also currently working on a fun project involving nanosyntax for Germanic morphology.

+Last but not least, I'm British but I grew up in Switzerland, near Zurich, so I also speak that famously context-sensitive language of Swiss German.
+The ways in which Swiss German differs from Standard German always get me interested, especially in the broader context of Switzerland's unusual diglossia situation.

 {% include nav.md %}